Polydet/polydet/README.md

 The purpose of this package is to detect polyglot files.
 It focuses on the common formats that are usually embeded in polyglot files (HTML, JS, PDF, ZIP, ...)

+TODO:

+- Detect comments in common formats
+- Extract comments and pipe it into `file` or `TrID` to detect suspicious types ?

 ## Contributing

 Don't forget to run the tests (*and do TDD!*) with `python3 -m unittest tests`.

 ## Polyglot files